Margaret (Back Translation) by Saskia Holmkvist

 2021

-No more racing in circles – just pacing within lines of a rectangle box set publication by Tris Vonna-Michell
+No more racing in circles – just pacing within lines of a rectangle by Tris Vonna-Michell

 The box set publication No more racing in circles – just pacing within lines of a rectangle is a reflection on the impact of performing several narrations during a concentrated timespan.
 It contains 44 sheets printed on a Heidelberg offset press.
 The accompanying colophon sheet introduces each offset sheet in the box set, which together represent the performative aspect of Vonna-Michell ́s practice in the forms of score and transcription.
 No more racing in circles – just pacing within lines of a rectangle addresses several time markers in his practice as well as the durational aspect of writing and performing.